gizachewteshome/NLP-POS-Tagger/README.md

-A POS Tagger using Recurrent Neural Networks with BiDirectional Long-Short Term Memory on the Penn Treebank Dataset
+A POS Tagger using Recurrent Neural Networks with BiDirectional Long-Short Term Memory